pennybelle/pbfetch/README.md

 An unbelievably customizable hardware/software fetch.
 No more being limited to a logo on the left.

 ## Installation:
 Integrated with Rye.
-Use `rye run nextfetch` to run fetch.
+Use `rye sync` and then `rye run nextfetch` to run fetch.